-Faculty Profile: Meet Philip Winters, Associate Professor of Theatre Wednesday, June 11, 2014
+Faculty Profile: Meet Philip Winters, Director of Theatre Arts

 Tell us about your professional background.

 I've been working as a professional actor for 45 years in Pittsburgh and have been teaching at Point Park for 22 years.
 My love for theater led me to teaching.
 I do a lot of work in film and television but primarily in stage acting.

 - Theatre History

 In what ways do you incorporate your real-world experience into the classroom?